makhsry/mak/README.md

-Blending the strength of traditional engineering with state-of-the-art theory and machine learning.
+Blending the strength of traditional engineering with state-of-the-art theory and machine learning

 Experienced in inspecting, designing, optimizing, and evaluating large-scale systems in conjunction with simulation, virtual environment training and data-driven tools (AI/ML) to support design, development, and decision-making with a focus on enhancing operational efficiency, identifying potential issues and reducing costs.